Censorship in Turkey: Pro-governmental "Pool Media"

 During its 12-year rule, the ruling AKP has gradually expanded its control over media.
 Today, numerous newspapers, TV channels and internet portals also dubbed as Yandaş Medya ("Partisan Media") or Havuz Medyası ("Pool Media") continue their heavy pro-government propaganda.
 Several media groups receive preferential treatment in exchange for AKP-friendly editorial policies.
 Some of these media organizations were acquired by AKP-friendly businesses through questionable funds and processes.

 Leaked telephone calls between high ranking AKP officials and businessmen indicate that government officials collected money from businessmen in order to create a "pool media" that will support AKP government at any cost.
 Arbitrary tax penalties are assessed to force newspapers into bankruptcy—after which they emerge, owned by friends of the president.
-According to a recent investigation by Bloomberg, Erdogan forced a sale of the once independent daily Sabah to a consortium of businessmen led by his son-in-law.
+According to a recent investigation by Bloomberg, Erdoğan forced a sale of the once independent daily Sabah to a consortium of businessmen led by his son-in-law.

-Leading pro-AKP newspapers are Yeni Şafak, Akit, Sabah, Star, Takvim, Akşam, Türkiye, Güneş, and Milat, among others.
-Leading pro-AKP TV channels are Kanal 7, 24, Ülke TV, TRT, ATV, A Haber, TGRT Haber, 360 TV, TV Net, NTV, TV8 and Beyaz TV.
-Leading pro-government internet portals are Haber 7, Habervaktim and En Son Haber.
-Leading pro-AKP news agencies are state owned Anadolu Agency and İhlas News Agency.